Skip to content

 Script for 211

 “Hi, I am a single mother in [ZIP code].
 I need help with [food, rent, utilities, diapers, shelter, legal aid, child care].
 My deadline is [date], if there is one.
-Can you give me local programs that serve my address, and can you tell me which ones are open right now?”
+Can you give me local programs that serve my address and are open right now?”

 Script for Community Action

 “Hi, I live in [county or ZIP code].
-I am trying to find out if your agency screens for utility help, rent help, weatherization, transportation, Head Start, or emergency assistance.
-What programs are open, and what documents should I bring?”
+Does your agency screen for utility help, rent help, weatherization, transportation, Head Start, food, or emergency assistance?
+What programs are open, and what should I bring?”

 Script for legal aid